 In the student election for a university body, all students of a faculty elect a student representative for the Senate and their two representatives for the Faculty Board of the Bauhaus-Universität Weimar.

 Two female student representatives – irrespective of faculty affiliation – are elected to the Equal Opportunity Advisory Board.
-Three assistants are to be elected to the Assistant Council, whereby only student assistants and scientific/artistic assistants who are employed as assistants in research and teaching at the university are eligible to stand for election.
+Three assistants are to be elected to the Student Employees Council, whereby only student assistants and scientific/artistic assistants who are employed as assistants in research and teaching at the university are eligible to stand for election.

 Every enrolled student of the Bauhaus-Universität Weimar who is registered in the electoral register as of the deadline may stand for election.
 You may only stand as representative of a faculty in which you are studying.